 - i) Areas of total open space that are above ground are considered to have a potentially greater impact on the amenity of neighbours.
 Accordingly the provision of open space that is above ground is to be confined to a maximum percentage of the total open space for any development.
 In particular, roof terraces and large decks are discouraged and are not a preferred design option when providing open space above ground. - ii) All open space above ground including verandas, balconies, terraces, are not to be enclosed. iii) The Total Open Space Above Ground as provided for in Figure 34 may be refused by Council where privacy and/or view loss are issues and where development does not satisfy particular considerations in the following paragraphs iv) and v). - iv) Roof terraces are not permitted unless designed for privacy with no direct lines of sight to adjoining private open spaces or habitable window openings both within the development site and within adjoining sites. - v) Council may also require methods of sound attenuation and/or acoustic treatment to be indicated in the DA to protect the acoustic amenity of neighbouring properties and the public.
 See paragraph 3.4.2.4 Acoustical Privacy (Noise Nuisance).

-The site is identified as OS3 requiring at least 55% of site are as total open space and at least 35% of open space as landscaped area.
-As noted above, the proposal has been designed to maximise the open space and landscaped area of the site:
+Complies - The site is identified as OS2 requiring at least 50% of site are as total open space and at least 30% of open space as landscaped area.
+The proposal retains a compliant total open space area as follows: